 i.
 Notice to Others.
 The ("Employee Title") agrees that during his employment with the Institute and during the months after the end of his employment with the Institute for any reason, he will notify any prospective employer, contractor or joint venture, prior to accepting any such employment, engagement, contract or joint venture, of this Agreement, including without limitation the restrictive covenants contained in this Agreement.
-The ("Employee Title") further agrees and acknowledges that the Institute has the right to contact any potential or actual future employer of the ("Employee Title"), or other individual or entity seeking to retain the ("Employee Title") , to notify the future employer or other individual or entity of the ("Employee Title") obligations under this Agreement.
-The Institute also shall be entitled to notify such actual or potential future employer or other individual or entity of the requirements of this Agreement and what steps, if any, the Institute intends to take to insure the ("Employee Title") compliance with, or enforcement of, this Agreement.
+The ("Employee Title") further agrees and acknowledges that the Institute has the right to contact any potential or actual future employer of the ("Employee Title"), or other individual or entity seeking to retain the ("Employee Title"), to notify the future employer or other individual or entity of the ("Employee Title") obligations under this Agreement and provide such future employer or other individual or entity with a copy of this Agreement.
+The Institute also shall be entitled to notify such actual or potential future employer or other individual or entity of the Institute understands of the requirements of this Agreement and what steps, if any, the Institute intends to take to insure the ("Employee Title") compliance with, or enforcement of, this Agreement.